Arnautt/python-todo/README.md

 This will both build the image and run the container.

+**Remarks:**

-If you have stopped the container, you can restart it by running the following command :
+- If you've stopped the container, you can restart it by running the following command :

 ```bash
 sudo docker start my-container-name
 ```

-If you want to stop the container or remove it, run :
+- If you want to stop the container or remove it, run :

 ```bash
 sudo docker stop my-container-name